concur/react-interop/README.md

     {store}
 );

-const exportedActions = bindActionCreators({setAge}, store.dispatch);
+// Use bindActionCreators to be ready to export the action creators const exportedActions = bindActionCreators({setAge}, store.dispatch);

-// The exported components can be made available globally
+// The exported components and actions can be made
-// for consumers to reference
-window.ExportedComponents = {
+// available globally for consumers to reference window.ExportedComponents = {
     ...exportedComponents,
     ...exportedActions